* As our culture has changed, so has children's literature changed.

 * Support materials for adults on education, parenting, and more.

-* Christian values used in selection of materials (talk with staff for more details).
+* Wholesome values used in selection of materials (talk with staff for more details).

-* Library staff available through online discussion loop for child-specific book recommendations; a benefit of membership!
+* Library staff available through special FB group for child-specific book recommendations; a benefit of membership!

 There are various types of membership and we now offer monthly payment ("subscription") options.
 All are explained on the Membership/Join page.
 But if you wish to renew or join right now, have at it!
 You can either "Pay Now" (in full, at a lower rate) or "Subscribe Now" (monthly payments).
 (New members must please submit an application; form is posted in sidebar of home page; funds will be refunded if application incompatible.)